Frequently Asked Questions (FAQ)

 - all of the vehicles are registered in Saskatchewan

-- there is no indication anyone was engaged in criminal driving activities (ie: impaired driving, hit & run)
+- there is no indication anyone was engaged in criminal driving activities (ex: impaired driving, hit & run)

 Move the damaged vehicles off the roadway to avoid impeding traffic.
 Exchange information at the side of the road.
 Information required from the individuals involved includes: